infor-design/enterprise-wc/src/components/ids-bar-chart/README.md

 Sample:     |==================|
 ```

+- `stacked` {boolean} Set to true to make a stacked bar chart.

-(See Axis Chart Settings for more other shared settings)
+(See Axis Chart Settings for other shared settings)

 ## Events